tombensve/Seagull/Seagull-Providers/SG-Gson-JSONMapConverter/README.md

 HTTP* communication and translating between JSON<->Map<String, Object>, in which case this will not be needed.

-In the end SeaGull Jars will be executable with "java -jar MyService.jar"
+In the end SeaGull service Jars will be executable with "java -jar MyService.jar"